Input–output model: The Leontief IO model with capital formation endogenized

+A caveat to this model is that $B$ will, in general, be singular, and the above formulation cannot be obtained.

+This is because some products, such as energy items, are not used as capital goods, and the corresponding rows of the matrix $B$ will be zeros.

+This fact has prompted some researchers to consolidate the sectors until the non-singularity of $B$ is achieved, at the cost of sector resolution.
+Apart from this feature, many studies have found that the outcomes obtained for this forward-looking model invariably lead to unrealistic and widely fluctuating results that lack economic interpretation.
+This has resulted in a gradual decline in interest in the model after the 1970s, although there is a recent increase in interest within the context of disaster analysis.

 Input–output analysis versus consistency analysis

 Despite the clear ability of the input–output model to depict and analyze the dependence of one industry or sector on another, Leontief and others never managed to introduce the full spectrum of dependency relations in a market economy.
 In 2003, Mohammad Gani, a pupil of Leontief, introduced consistency analysis in his book Foundations of Economic Science, which formally looks exactly like the input–output table but explores the dependency relations in terms of payments and intermediation relations.
 Consistency analysis explores the consistency of plans of buyers and sellers by decomposing the input–output table into four matrices, each for a different kind of means of payment.
 It integrates micro and macroeconomics into one model and deals with money in a value-free manner.
 It deals with the flow of funds via the movement of goods.